PlectaBots/legal-info/README.md

 # legal-info

-> ## Please Read this carefully, if you don't agree with one of the following points <br> you cannot use the bot.
+> ## Please Read this carefully, if you don't agree with one of the following points <br> you cannot use any of our services.

 ## table of content